mboyea/mboyea/README.md

   Looking for my passwords?
 Sorry!
 I store those encrypted on a USB drive using KeePassXC.

   See the source code at [github.com/mboyea/docs](https://github.com/mboyea/docs)
-- **Lacuna** is my master template for making websites.
-  See the prototype at [github.com/mboyea/lacuna](https://github.com/mboyea/lacuna).

-  This project is on hold while I focus on securing suitable long-term employment.
 - **NixFlyMC** is a Minecraft server compiled by Nix Package Manager and hosted by Fly.io.
   See the prototype at [github.com/mboyea/nixflymc](https://github.com/mboyea/nixflymc)